Nanny Still

 Nanny Elisabet Still-McKinney (31 July 1926 — 7 May 2009), best known professionally by her maiden name Nanny Still, was a Finnish industrial designer and glass artist, and one of the country's most influential designers of the post-war period.

 Career

 Nanny Still studied design at the Central School of Industrial Arts in Helsinki (now part of the Aalto University School of Arts, Design and Architecture) from 1945 to 1949.

-Straight after graduation she joined the design team at Riihimäki Glass, as only their second woman designer, and remained associated with Riihimäki for over quarter of a century, until 1976 when the factory stopped producing artisanal glass.
+Straight after graduation she joined the design team at Riihimäki Glass, as one of their first woman designers, and remained associated with Riihimäki for over quarter of a century, until 1976 when the factory stopped producing artisanal glass.
 Afterwards she designed for many manufacturers in and outside of Finland, including Rosenthal of Germany.